Freight Rate Management

 Traditionally, the sales teams in freight forwarding companies would have to rely on multiple Excel tables with rates, surcharges, and special conditions, preparing freight quotes manually.
 This is far from optimal, as the margin of error is too high.

-Now, when the freight rates change so often, the value of having all commercial data on one platform in a structured way is essential to maintain the sanity and transparency.
+Now, when the freight rates change so often, the value of having all commercial data on one platform in a structured way is essential to maintain sanity and transparency.

 Logistics Software Makes It Easier

-Get rid of the large Excel freight ratesheets, put your commercial data on one platform in a simple and transparent way.
+Get rid of the large Excel freight ratesheets, and put your commercial data on one platform in a simple and transparent way.
 This will simplify your sales and procurement workflow.

 Logistics Software Brings Security